accelatrix/accelatrix/README.md

 Do you appreciate the ellegance of C#'s Tasks and would like to have something similar in the browser?
 Always type-centric?!

-You reached the right place.
-There are still a few rough edges to iron out, but you can already get started.

 ```
-// one-time init with which Scripts you need to be made available to the Workers (no DOM stuff)
+// one-time init with the Scripts made available to the Workers (no DOM stuff)
 // Accelatrix already includes itself and you do not need to worry about it
 Accelatrix.Tasks.Config.Scripts.push( // ....... your scripts here